subdavis/Tusk/ISSUE_TEMPLATE.md

   explain what steps you took and how to reproduce your issue.
 -->

-eg. "I cannot use files kept in Mega.co.nz"
+EXAMPLE: "I cannot use files kept in Mega.co.nz"

 ### Please describe how you think it should change.

-eg. "Please consider adding Mega.co.nz support for Tusk"
+EXAMPLE: "Please consider adding Mega.co.nz support for Tusk"

 ### Anything else?